Minutes of the Faculty Senate

 J. Brown questioned why this position is being taken; it seems to be based on the assumption that some people are administrators for life.
 His position is that an administrator comes from the faculty and returns to the faculty.
 J. Brown commented that when he came to SIUC, there was a split between the faculty and administration.
 He believes the proposed amendment would revive that animosity.
 He asked if there was a crisis that precipitated the amendment or whether it is some longstanding philosophical argument of which he is unaware.
 R. Benford responded by reading a paragraph from his final report to the 2005-2006 Senate as president (04206atta.pdf).
 He indicated his concern is primarily conflict of interest and how it comes into play with issues that come up in the Senate (e.g., Saluki Way, program elimination, Judicial Review Board, etc.) where there is clearly a position from the top of the administration.
 He suggested that the administrators who serve on the Senate essentially get to vote twice.
 R. Benford would like the proposed revision to go to the faculty at large for a vote, noting several faculty have expressed to him their support for such an amendment.
 G. Feldhamer believes the campus community has already spoken on this issue because they have elected people with administrative responsibilities.
 Those faculty in administrative positions are being disenfranchised because of the belief that their loyalties are in question.
 He believes it would be a shame to lose the insight, wisdom, expertise and institutional memory that are represented by many of the individuals who have administrative oversight.
 Additionally, the change would perpetuate the culture of "us versus them."
 R. Viswanathan disagreed with the "us versus them" approach, noting that the wisdom and counsel from all Senators is appreciated.
 He also argued that chairs and deans have other opportunities to express their opinions, such as Dean's Council and chair's meetings.
 He supported taking the resolution to the faculty to allow them to decide whether or not it is a meaningful change.

-U. Desai suggested it might be useful to include rationale both for and against the proposed change if it goes before the faculty for a vote.
+U. Desai suggested it might be useful to include a rationale both for and against the proposed change if it goes before the faculty for a vote.
 P. Stockdale agreed that there should be two succinct position papers added to the ballot so that both sides could be weighed.
 She commented that, as a member of the Governance Committee, she echoed many of the same concerns raised by G. Feldhamer, noting she cannot think of a time when there was a split vote between Faculty Senators with and without administrative roles.
 Department chairs will maintain that their first allegiance is to their faculty; if they have been told by other administrators to consider to whom their allegiance falls, then it is those administrators who should be held accountable.
 C. Flowers commented that administrators are still members of the faculty, and he concurred that the proposed change would disenfranchise part of the faculty.
 He agreed that faculty are aware of those for whom they are voting, and it is a disservice to them to move the issue forward.

 M. Amos spoke in favor of the proposed change, indicating that most people do not know the status of the person for whom they are voting.
 Many simply go by what they hear about a person.
 He added that, whether there is one or not, there is an "appearance" of a conflict of interest.
 M. Amos reiterated the comment made earlier that chairs and deans have their own venues that do not include faculty for expressing their opinions.
 A comment was made at a previous meeting that the proposed change was not in keeping with shared governance; however, shared governance goes both ways.
 Those faculty that are administrators are not being disenfranchised because they are already enfranchised as administrators and have a venue in which to speak.
 The question is, do they get to vote twice.
 M. Amos indicated the proposed amendment would protect the integrity of the Faculty Senate.
 A. Migone asked whether the Governance Committee voted to bring this issue forward.
 G. Feldhamer responded that the committee voted to bring the issue to the Senate for a vote.